Young Drivers' License and Crash Patterns in New Jersey

 - There is no evidence to indicate a need to extend GDL policies to newly licensed drivers ages 25 and older.

 - More research is needed to study crash risk beyond age when licensed to help explain differences in long-term crash risk for young novice drivers.

 Read the full report: Older Novice Driver Crashes in New Jersey--Informing the Need for Extending Graduated Driver Licensing Restrictions

 For more information on these studies, please contact Allison E. Curry, PhD, MPH at (215) 590-3118 or email@example.com.

 This project is supported by the AAA Foundation for Traffic Safety.

-Read a blog post from Allison E. Curry, PhD, about the research.
+Read a blog post about recent research.